torserv/torserv/README.md

-Here’s a fully polished and professionally formatted version of your `README.md` section, with all content preserved, cleaned, and styled for high scrutiny:

----

 ## 🛠️ TorServe

 **TorServe** is a hardened, zero-config static web server that automatically launches as a Tor hidden service.
 It enables anonymous web publishing with no setup, making it ideal for hostile or censored environments.